 L-Arginine amino acid is what is known as a non-essential amino acid in that it is normally created by the human body from food sources; most commonly, dairy products and nuts.
 However, because it is said to be non-essential should not mean that it is not required.
 As research continues to explore all of the L-Arginine amino acid benefits, especially to athletes of all kinds is particularly important.

-The first clues to an L-Arginine vitamin and athletics are its abilities to help with wound healing of both muscle and bones as the result of injuries.
+The first clues to an L-Arginine vitamin and athletics are its ability to help with wound healing of both muscle and bones as the result of injuries.
 For example, a 2005 study[i] summarizes the positive effects of L-Arginine amino acid in helping our bodies make repairs.
 For weightlifters and many other athletes, every time we work out muscle tissue gets torn down and must be rebuilt.
 More than that, the more that muscle is built, the more the blood vessels must re-build and expand to handle the blood flow.

-L-Arginine benefits include its abilities to improve blood flow throughout the body.
+L-Arginine benefits include its ability to improve blood flow throughout the body.
 This has come from numerous clinical studies with cardiac patients.
 Indeed, an L-Arginine vitamin was seen to improve the physical performance of those in treatment for blood vessel disease.

 For example, one study[ii] found the following L-Arginine benefits: